Lanfei/GoJS/README_EN.md

 ##License

-GoJS is available under the terms of the [MIT License](https://github.com/Lanfei/GoJS/blob/master/LICENSE), it free for anyone to use.
+GoJS is available under the terms of the [MIT License](https://github.com/Lanfei/GoJS/blob/master/LICENSE), it is free for anyone to use.

 ##What's More